SOS CEDAR COUNTRY ON FIRE:THREE PROBLEMS IN LEBANON

 The Israeli-Lebanese border deal might induce to think that, finally, good news is on the way.
 Still, a more comprehensive investigation reveals that the country faces major power source difficulties, and the agreement does not cover the energy crisis at all.

-With this deal, Lebanon brings oil companies – Total, Eni Novatek - back in since it holds full rights on the Qana field, except for the area that passes Line 23 where Israel should be paid unspecified royalties (and not a share of profit distribution as it would usually be agreed).
+With this deal, Lebanon brings oil companies such as Total and Eni Novatek back in, since it holds full rights on the Qana field, except for the area that passes Line 23 where Israel should be paid unspecified royalties (and not a share of profit distribution as it would usually be agreed).
 The statement that this area’s gas extraction could give relief from the economic crisis does not stand because in the best-case scenario revenues would be 6bn$ over 15 years, whereas the public debt already stands at 171bn$.

 Using Deforestation to Compensate Power Failure